yanxianUCSB/EPRAnalysis/README.md

 # EPRAnalysis
-clients for Bruker EMX MTSL EPR spectra plotting
+An object for Bruker EMX MTSL EPR data analysis.

+# Requirement
+MATLAB 2015 or later

 # Demo
 1. clone or download entire repo to a local directory.